hubertus65/fmi-standard.org/_posts/2022-05-10-press_release_fmi3.md

 For those interested in the added technical features that FMI 3.0 has over FMI 2.0, see the following resource:

+ *	Short list of new features in FMI 3.0 in the FMI FAQ https://fmi-standard.org/faq/
  *	FMI 3.0: paper at the 2021 Modelica Conference: https://ecp.ep.liu.se/index.php/modelica/article/view/178

 # About the Modelica Association.